CIU's Coronavirus Response

 Greetings from CIU!

-We are looking forward to a great Fall semester!
-We have welcomed back a record size class of new and returning students.
+We are looking forward to a great Spring semester!
+We have a record size class of new and returning students.

-CIU's COVID-19 Task Force has monitored the situation related to COVID-19 throughout the summer.
+CIU's COVID-19 Task Force has monitored the situation related to COVID-19 throughout the fall.

 We learned much this past year about how to operate in a pandemic and the CIU community did an amazing job of coming together and working through a difficult situation.